There are many principles of prayer. However, the underlying secret to faith-filled prayer has never changed.

 Sometimes, God is highlighting one particular truth because it is a ‘now’ word that He wants us to pay attention to.
 For a season, our faith is heightened by that revelation from God’s Word.

-However, we must also continue to honour all Scriptural principles that we have learned about prayer.
+However, we must also continue to honor all Scriptural principles that we have learned about prayer.

 Ask, ‘Holy Spirit, how are You leading me to pray?